mudgen/governance-token-diamond/README.md

 # diamond-governance-token
-An ERC20 governance token contract that can govern a project as well as itself.
+An ERC20 governance token that can govern a project as well as itself.
+Implemented using the Diamond Standard.